VTimofeenko/conventional-commit-helper/README.md

   slow on long git histories with lots of changes and commits (to be improved through caching)
 - Configuration: no global config file (to be done)
-- Configuration: no support for alternative config location, so the config needs to be checked in (to be done)
+- Configuration: no support for alternative config location, so the config needs to be checked in or added to gitignore/exclude (to be done)
 - Distribution: only accessible through nix (will not be done unless someone actually needs this)
 - Scopes: Scopes are checked only for the current branch (most likely will not be done)